mbeps/Forum-Discussion-Flask-Backend/Diary.md

 # November 2022
 **28**
 - Learning GitLab CI to implement CICD pipelines with Docker containers
-- Need to leard data mocking for testing APIs
+- Need to learn data mocking for testing APIs

+**29**
+- Finished experimenting with Meterial React library for front end
+- Looking into Flutter Web and Svelte

 # December 2022